 How to Size a Load Center, Panelboard, Distribution Board & Consumer Unit - NEC & IEC

-The common voltage levels in the USA for residential application are 120V and 240V single phase.
-The three wires (identified as Hot1 as Black color, Hot 2 as Red color and Neutral as White color) from the secondary side of the split transformer enters into the meter box and main service panel (Main switch breaker).
+The common voltage levels for residential applications in the USA are 120V and 240V single-phase.
+Three wires (identified as Hot 1 with black color, Hot 2 with red color, and Neutral with white color) from the secondary side of the split-phase transformer enter the meter box and the main service panel (main switch breaker).

 • Voltage between any Hot (Hot 1 or Hot 2) and Neutral = 120V